bliss-doctest/doctest/src/site/markdown/Contributing.md

 * Submit a new ticket for your issue, assuming one does not already exist. [link](https://github.com/devbliss/doctest/issues/new)
 * Clearly describe the issue including steps to reproduce when it is a bug.
-* It would be the best if you can add a test case that fullfill you requirement or shows the bug (Test driven development ftw).

 ## Making Changes